Amritsar

 Amritsar is the economic capital of Punjab.
 It is a major tourist centre with nearly a hundred thousand daily visitors.
-The city has been chosen as one of the heritage cities for HRIDAY scheme of the Government of India.
-Amritsar is home to Sri Harmandir Sahib, popularly known as "the Golden Temple", one of Sikhism religion's most spiritually significant and most-visited gurudwaras.
-The city is also known for Amritsari food, its wooden chessboards and chess pieces manufacturing industry.
+The city has been chosen as one of the heritage cities for the Heritage City Development and Augmentation Yojana (HRIDAY) program of the Government of India.
+It is home to the Golden Temple, the holiest site and most-visited gurudwara in Sikhism.
+The city is also known for its food, and for the manufacture of wooden chessboards and chess pieces.

+Etymology

+The term Amritsar was previously sometimes known as Rāmdāspur after Guru Ram Das, the fourth Sikh guru who is credited with founding the city.
+The name Amritsar was often mispronounced as Ambarsar by uneducated people in rural areas; the latter name has since become a colloquial term for the city.